ember-learn/ember-blog/content/the-ember-times-issue-191.md

 Thank you to [Alex Kanunnikov (@lifeart)](https://github.com/lifeart) for the updates such as: async file system access, improved startup performance, fixed found issues, and multiple file system providers support.

-As part of the release, it added experimental [VSCode web-version support](https://code.visualstudio.com/api/extension-guides/web-extensions) which allows uELS to be integrated into any browser environment.
+As part of the release, it added experimental [VSCode web-version support](https://code.visualstudio.com/api/extension-guides/web-extensions).
+This allows uELS to be integrated into any browser environment.

 ---